kalliope-project/kalliope/docs/installation/raspbian.md

 alsamixer
 ```

-Select the microphone device by pressing F6 and move up the `mic` sensibility level:
+By pressing F5 you can set the microphone sensibility and speaker level for pulseaudio:
 ![logo](../images/alsamixer_mic_level.png)

+> **Note:** After changing the default input or output, you have to restart Kalliope

 ### HDMI / Analog audio